 Perhaps the easiest, quickest, and most convenient is dry or instant yeast.
 This stuff is easier to handle, easier to use, and lasts much longer on the shelf.
 However, if you’re able to use fresh yeast, there are benefits that make it worth the extra effort.

 Many people say that using fresh yeast produces a better texture and flavor in the final product.
 If you’re picky about how your bread tastes, then fresh yeast might help you enjoy it more.
 It’s also usually less processed and therefore a little healthier and more natural for your body.
+Besides, fresh yeast is surprisingly easy to use.

 Instant yeast is fairly easy to find in grocery stores if you need some quickly.
 But, if you want to try your hand at cooking with the fresh stuff, you’re probably better off to buy fresh yeast online.
 Especially considering its rather short shelf life, buying online ensures you’ll get it fast and as fresh as possible, rather than something that’s been sitting on the shelf for a few days already.